 - 1. An Annual Election of Fellows shall take place on such day as the Council shall appoint. - 2.
 The election shall be vested in the Master and such of the Fellows or other persons as the Council shall have appointed Electors for that occasion, but no one except the Master shall vote at the election unless he or she has previously taken part in examining the qualifications of the candidates. - 3.
 Unless prevented by grave cause the Master shall be chairman of the Electors and shall be present throughout the meeting at which the election is made.
 If the Master is so prevented, the Electors shall appoint some other member of their body to be chairman. - 4.
 The election shall in every case be decided by a majority of votes.
 In the case of an equality of votes the chairman shall have a second or casting vote. - 5.
-The intellectual qualifications of the candidates and their proficiency in any branch or branches of University studies shall be ascertained in such manner as the Council shall determine, and the Electors shall choose in each case that candidate (being duly qualified according to these Statutes) whom they deem to be most fit to be a Fellow of the College as a place of education, religion, learning, and research.
+The intellectual qualifications of the candidates and their proficiency in any branch or branches of University studies shall be ascertained in such manner as the Council shall determine, and the Electors shall choose in each case that

-- 6. The Council shall place at the disposal of the Electors such number of Fellowships as they think fit. - 7.
+- 14 VII and VIII Amended Statute approved by Order in Council, 23 June 2020 [VIII candidate (being duly qualified according to these Statutes) whom they deem to be most fit to be a Fellow of the College as a place of education, religion, learning, and research. - 6.
+The Council shall place at the disposal of the Electors such number of Fellowships as they think fit. - 7.
 The Electors may fill up the whole number of Fellowships placed at their disposal or such lesser number as they think fit. - 8.
-A College Meeting may from time to time, by a resolution so passed as to be binding on the College, make regulations or empower the Council to make regulations determining the conditions of candidature for Fellowships at the Annual Election; provided always that no person shall be deprived of any opportunity of being a candidate which he or she would enjoy under the regulations subsisting at the time at which he or she first came into residence.
+A College Meeting may from time to time, by a resolution so passed as to be binding on the College, make regulations or empower the Council to make regulations determining the conditions of candidature for Fellowships at the Annual Election.